 Access to BlueBEAR is gained by logging on to one of the login nodes of the cluster.
 For the security of the service, access is limited to machines on the campus network.
-The University provides a Remote Access Service which allows you to be able to connect to BlueBEAR remotely.
+The University provides a VPN, as part of the Remote Access Service, which allows you to be able to connect to BlueBEAR remotely.

 Access to BlueBEAR

 There are two steps to gaining access to BlueBEAR:

 - being registered on a BEAR project that has access to the BlueBEAR service;

 All usernames on BlueBEAR are lower case; thus, abc123 is a valid username whereas ABC123 is not.

 BlueBEAR has multiple login nodes which are allocated in a round-robin fashion.
 These are available from the address

 These nodes are meant for tasks such as submitting batch jobs, checking on job status, editing, and performing simple tasks.